uguryavuz/omega-forlan/README.md

 ## Repository structure

 - `omega-forlan`
   Bash script that launches Forlan and loads the contents of this repository.
+To run, make sure that the script is executable by running `chmod +x ./omega-forlan` and then execute it with `./omega-forlan`.

 - `src/mod/lex(.sig|.sml)`
   A customized version of Forlan's `Lex` module, extended to support additional characters—namely `[`, `]`, and `@`—required for parsing string representations of ω-regular expressions.